tujoworker/gatsby-plugin-federation/README.md

 - Gatsby v4+ (Webpack v5)
 - React v17+

+Note: Gatsby in SSR or DSG should theoretically work.
+But where not tested as of now.

 ## Sharing dependencies

 Its not possible to share dependencies as of now.

-How ever – this plugin does extract React and ReactDOM from the `framework.js` bundle, and creates a junk with a React version, instead of an unique hash.
+How ever – this plugin does extract React and ReactDOM from the `framework.js` bundle, and creates a junk with a React version in its name, instead of an unique hash.
 This way, we can share React, when several federated apps run on the same domain.

+That said, sharing dependencies is hard and error prone.
+Especially when it comes to sharing visual parts shared styling and versioned component libraries.

 ## Credits